roukoslab/breaktag/README.md

 ## Installing the pipeline
 ### Docker installation
-This repositori contains a `Dockerfile` which can be used to create a Docker image with all dependencies.
+This repository contains a `Dockerfile` which can be used to create a Docker image with all dependencies.
+This is the preferred and easiest way to have all the dependencies satisfied and run the pipeline.

 ### Manual installation
 Install and make available in the path the following dependencies: